hfridholm/korsord/NOTES.md

 The size of the allocated memory should be larger than count It can be allcoated in powers of 2 (2, 4, 8, 16).
 When to realloc: when count is at one of these powers of 2.

+New insight:

+Instead of getting start_x stop_x
+and checking which length is valid:

+Get a list of valid start_x and stop_x

+There are not just a block at end of word, but before word as well.